quasarstream/PHP-FFmpeg-video-streaming/README.md

 ### Transcoding

-You can transcode videos using the `on` method in the format class.
+A format can also extend FFMpeg\Format\ProgressableInterface to get realtime information about the transcoding.

 Transcoding progress can be monitored in realtime, see Format documentation in [FFMpeg documentation](https://github.com/PHP-FFMpeg/PHP-FFMpeg#documentation) for more information.

 ``` php
 $format = new Streaming\Format\HEVC();